obinna-Muonanu/DSN_AI_Project/README.md

 The machine learning model is a regression model trained on the train dataset.
 The project includes a jupyter notebook: ( http://localhost:8888/notebooks/DSN%20House%20prediction.ipynb) that demonstrates the data preprocessing, model training, and evaluation steps.

 ## Evaluation
 The model's performance is evaluated using the Root Mean Squared Error [RMSE].
-The evaluation results can be found in ....
+The evaluation results can be found inside the repo.

 ## Acknowledgements
 The dataset used for this project is sourced from Zindi: (https://zindi.africa/competitions/free-ai-classes-in-every-city-hackathon-2023/data)